 How to progress through levels of design

-I’m also not going to say that either of those are impossible.
+But I’m also not going to say that either one of the above aspirations are impossible to achieve.

 Start small and grow from there

-What I do want to say is that you can start out at almost any point in your journey of being a designer and if it’s something that you’re very serious about and something that you truly want to do, you can always continue to educate yourself.
+You can start out at almost any point in your journey of being a designer, including knowing nothing, and if it’s something that you’re very serious about and truly want to do, you can make it work.

 If you find you love it and you want to continue on, there’s no end to what else you can learn!